 Midsummer House is set on the River Cam on Midsummer Common.
 A more stunning location you could not wish for.
 On summer days, you might have difficulty entering the restaurant.
 The Cam Cattle, which roams freely here on the common, have developed a taste for excellent food.
 Often you can see them lined up at the entrance of Midsummer House.

 Dining here at Midsummer House is an exceptional experience.
 Over the years, I have eaten here many times for dinner.
 In 2019 we decided to start the May bank holiday weekend on a good note and booked a table for lunch.
 We were fortunate as the weather was stunning, and we ended up in the garden for coffee, digestives, cheese and chocolates.
 We couldn’t have wished for a better finish of our Michelin Star lunch.

 Restaurant 22 on Chesterton Road

 Restaurant TWENTY-TWO has always been one of Cambridge’s favourites.
 You couldn’t have guessed that it could become even more popular.
 And it did!
 This delightful restaurant is hard to spot as it looks like somebody’s house.
-If you look more carefully, you will spot their nameplate on the wall.
+You will spot their nameplate on the wall if you look more carefully.